elshafey122/MusicFlowBackend/README.md

 ## Apply Database Migrations

-Open a terminal inside the API project and run:
+Open a terminal in the API project directory and run:

 ```bash
 dotnet ef database update
 ```

-Or using Visual Studio Package Manager Console:
+Or use the Package Manager Console in Visual Studio:

 ```powershell
 Update-Database
 ```

-The database will be created and seeded automatically.
+The database will be created automatically, and the seed data will be inserted.

 ---

 ## Run the Application

-Using the .NET CLI:
+Run the project using the .NET CLI:

 ```bash
 dotnet run